-More than half (59%) of the reviewers thought they were completing about the right number of reviews, while one-third (32%) ideally wanted to complete more reviews in the next 12 months than in the past 12 months (Figure 22).
+Under half (41%) of the reviewers thought they were completing about the right number of reviews, while the remaining 59% ideally wanted to complete more reviews in the next 12 months than in the past 12 months (Figure 20).
+The average number of reviews completed by those who wanted the same number of reviews was eight and those that wanted more had completed an average of five reviews in the last 12 months.

-Figure 22.
-Reviewers' views on the number of reviews they would like to complete in the next 12 months (Reviewer survey, n = 22).
+Figure 20.
+Reviewers' views on the number of reviews they would like to complete in the next 12 months (Reviewer survey, n = 17).

-The ideal number of reviews seemed to be between nine and 12 each year, but this depended on the individual reviewer.
+The ideal number of reviews seemed to be between eight and 12 each year, but this depended on the individual reviewer.
 A number of reviewers explained this number of reviews gave them the opportunity to stay current and to benchmark the reviews they completed against each other.